 FEMA provides up to 75% of the funds for mitigation projects.
 The remaining 25% can come from a variety of sources.
 Most of the sub-grants in New Mexico are matched with in-kind time.
 Staff who are not federally funded track the time they spend working on the project or administering the sub-grant and they count their regular salary rate toward the 25% requirement.
 Cash match, payment from the state, local government, or individuals, is also common.
 Other funding sources may include donated resources, such as construction labor, Increased Cost of Compliance (ICC) funds from a flood insurance policy, or loans from other government agencies, such as the Small Business Administration.

-Rural, economically disadvantaged communities are eligible for an increase in cost share up to a 90% federal / 10% non-federal.
-The definition of a rural, economically disadvantaged community is a community of 3,000 or fewer individuals identified by the Applicant [State of NM] that is economically disadvantaged, with residents having an average per capita annual income not exceeding 80% of the national per capita income.
+Economically Disadvantaged Rural Communities (EDRCs) are eligible for an increase in cost share up to a 90% federal / 10% non-federal.
+The definition of an EDRC is a community of 3,000 or fewer individuals identified by the Applicant [State of NM] that is economically disadvantaged, with residents having an average per capita annual income not exceeding 80% of the national per capita income.

-Indian tribal governments (federally recognized) meeting the definition of a small, impoverished community that apply directly to FEMA are eligible for a 90% federal cost share for their sub-applications, which make up their overall BRIC grant Application.
+Indian tribal governments (federally recognized) meeting the definition of an EDRC that apply directly to FEMA are eligible for a 90% federal cost share for their sub-applications, which make up their overall BRIC grant Application.

 All interested entities are required to register and submit applications in the new FEMA Grants Outcomes (FEMA GO) web tool.
 Registration of your entity is only possible with the assistance of your Authorized Organization Representative (AOR) identified in SAM.gov.

 Additional information on FEMA GO is available here.

 BRIC Funding Announcement Webinar September 9, 2020